There is no question being asked more often than how people manage their work/life balance.

 I believe that work is the reason why I get up in the morning.
 It's what I love to do with most of my days.

 Now some might say I'm speaking from a privileged place because I can decide what I want to work on every day.
-And maybe yes, that might be true to some extend, but it wasn't true a couple years ago.
+And maybe yes, that might be true to some extent, but it wasn't true a couple years ago.

 I strongly believe that every person can make a living doing something they love.
 And often enough, it's more of a mindset to become happy with your work.
 Often it's not the work that sucks, but how we see it.

-I remember, many years ago I asked a "Waste Collector" on the street what happened that he has to work in this job? (notice how my question was with negative assumptions in the first place)
+I remember, many years ago I asked a waste collector on the street what happened that he has to work in this job? (notice how my question was with negative assumptions in the first place)

 With a smile on his face he replied.
-"I've been working as a Garbage Guy for more than 20 years now, I love this job and would never trade it for anything else."
+"I've been working as a garbage guy for more than 20 years now.
+I love this job and would never trade it for anything else."